jedkirby/valpal-php/README.md

 ### Valuation Request

-Before being able to make any type of request, it's required that you create a valuation request object which, in combined with the above `Config` class, will eventually be passed through to the `Client` class to form a complete request.
+Before being able to make any type of request, it's required that you create a valuation request object which, when combined with the above `Config` class, will eventually be passed through to the `Client` class to form a complete request.

 All the below options are correct as defined by [PAF].